July 7, 2026

 Digital gift cards have grown from simple retail add-ons into core business infrastructure.
 If you're building a fintech app, employee rewards platform, payouts engine, or marketplace, integrating a gift card API opens new revenue streams and engagement loops.

 This guide is a developer reference for how digital gift card APIs actually work in 2026 — authentication, catalog endpoints, the order lifecycle, webhook delivery, idempotency, retries, and rate limits.
 It does not rank vendors.
-If you need a head-to-head feature comparison of GIFQ, Tango, Tremendous, Giftbit, and Runa, see the dedicated gift card API comparison.
+If you need a head-to-head feature comparison of GIFQ, Tremendous, Giftbit, and other leading platforms, see the dedicated gift card API comparison.

 What a Gift Card API Actually Does